Join us on Thursday, May 22, 2025 for YWCA Banff’s annual Change Makers event!

 - The nominator can be any individual who is interested in nominating an eligible nominee

-- Current members of the Bow Valley Change Makers Award selection committee are not eligible to submit nominations
+- Current members of the Bow Valley Change Makers Awards selection committee are not eligible to submit nominations

 - Multiple nominations from the same nominator are allowed